- Refined skills in server administration and web programming.

 Other miscellaneous work

 I am relatively well versed in a lot of technologies that I haven’t mentioned here, because nobody who’s reading this is going to be interested in a long list of pointless keywords.
-Instead, I’ll simply point you to my technical posts on my personal website as well as my body of work on GitHub.
+Instead, I’ll simply point you to my technical posts and my projects page on my personal website as well as my body of work on GitHub.
 I’m more than happy to discuss my specific experience or expertise with literally anything there.

 - Amazon Web Services Certified Solutions Architect - Associate (02/2016-01/2021)